 Sauces like ketchup, BBQ sauce and sweet chilli can have high amounts of sugar in them.
 Carbs turn into sugar in the bloodstream and so if looking at nutritional labels, take note of how many carbs per serving you would be eating.

-New potatoes coated in butter or potato salad in creamy full fat mayonnaise will help pair the potatoes to be more tolerable.
+New potatoes coated in butter or potato salad in creamy full-fat mayonnaise will help pair the potatoes to be more tolerable.
 Here is a great recipe shared on BBC Good Food for Next Level Potato Salad!

 Pasta, rice and couscous salad